 Another similarity between pre-modern and modern movements for sovereignty is the origin of the group in question.
 While empires often disperse native peoples, they also often create a diaspora of the imperial conquerors in the conquered areas, often referred to as settler colonialist.
 Such is the case of the Greek Diaspora over much of the Eastern Mediterranean or the British Diaspora in the Americas and the Arab Diaspora in the Fertile Crescent and North Africa.
 Therefore, we find peoples with an ethnic, religious, linguistic and or cultural identity tied to a metropole in conquered lands.
 Historically these people have sometimes been loyal (English Canada) or have sought to break off from the political power of the empire, while retaining cultural ties (the USA).
 In the premodern period, think of the fracturing of the Caliphates and the Chinese empire during the Warring States period as regional leaders sought to assert their power.
 In the modern period, these imperial fractures were transformed into national liberation movements because of their accompanying republican ideology – think of the Creoles in South America seeking independence from the Spanish Crown.
 What changed in the modern period is that the Creole leaders invented successor nations defined by republican citizenship that were nevertheless culturally, religiously and politically derivative of the Spanish Empire (in most places keeping a racial hierarchy of the descendants of Europeans colonizers ruling of Native Americans and Africans as well).
 It is in this respect that these new nations are derivative.

 In the modern period, the quest for sovereignty by derivative nations (composed of an imperial diaspora and the former empire’s subjugated peoples) and native nations (composed of a historic people) are often both referred to as national liberation movements, despite their differences.
-Yet American independence from Britain is different from Greek independence from Turkey.
+Yet American independence from Britain is different from Greek independence from the Ottoman Empire.
 As explained above, the first is simply the fracturing of an empire ruled by one people accompanied by a republican ideology and the creation of an American nation that in fact retains much of the culture, religion, and legal structure of its predecessor, the British Empire.
 The second is the revolt of a subjugated people – in this case the Greeks – against an imperial state ruled by another people – the Turks – also articulated through a republican ideology.
 Yet historians speak of Greek and American independence in similar terms.

 These distinctions between derivative and native, and diaspora and local, are key for understanding the different interpretations of Zionism and Palestinian nationalism, since they offer a typology of both movements.
 Zionism is perhaps the most extreme case of a diaspora national liberation movement of a native people, since the proportion of Jewish people living in their historical homeland was very small in comparison with those who had lived in the diaspora for a long time.
 Nevertheless, it is not alone in being a national liberation movement encouraged from the outside, and Jewish people are not the only people in world history to be without sovereignty for an extensive period, while enduring the conquest of multiple empires.
 This was the case with all of the peoples of the Caucuses – Armenians, Georgians, Chechens, Circassians and many other smaller peoples – and of the Assyrians and Copts.
 The Jewish case is also an extreme example of how the diaspora led to the splintering of the various Jewish communities.
 The Armenians of the Persian, Russian, and Ottoman empires adopted different sensibilities, but they had a common spoken language as well as a common ethnic identity.
 The Jewish people lost their common spoken language, though not the written one, and adopted many features of the local cultures where they lived.
 Nevertheless, most communities retained customs specific to Jewish people and a common ethnic identity, though assimilation became more frequent in the nineteenth century.
 In the context of the region, Jewish people thus follow patterns known elsewhere of diaspora and native national liberation movements, distinguished by degree but not by kind.
 The Zionist movement, almost universally, sought Jewish sovereignty in the historical homeland of the Jewish people, the place of their ethnogenesis, their spiritual center, and where they had once had a state and accepted Hebrew as the language of their movement.

 The Palestinians, by contrast, have the features of a derivative national liberation movement.
 Identifying both with their Arab ancestors and Arab neighbors in seeing the homeland of the Arab peoples and their spiritual center in Mecca in Saudi Arabia; the Palestinians, like other Arabs in the Fertile Crescent and North Africa are the descendants of Arab conquerors in the region and the local people with whom they intermarried and who thereby adopted their culture.
-This common origin and peoplehood can be seen in the modern attempt to unify the Fertile Crescent under Saudi leaders after World War I as well the attempt to unify Syria and Egypt after World War II, and finally with the creation of the Arab League linking all countries conquered and settled by the Arabs during the Medieval Caliphates.
+This common origin and peoplehood can be seen in the modern attempt to unify the Fertile Crescent under Hashemite leaders after World War I as well the attempt to unify Syria and Egypt after World War II, and finally with the creation of the Arab League linking all countries conquered and settled by the Arabs during the Medieval Caliphates.
 The failure of these attempts can be seen as the result of regional rulers and groups seeking to rule, similar to what happened in the Americas.
 This power grab was often accompanied by stressing local particularities that developed into separate identities.
-Thus, just as the Palestinians are Arabs, from the Nahda onwards and particularly after 1964, they also stressed their local difference from other Arabs, much like Argentinians stress their difference from Chileans and Mexicans.
+Thus, just as the Palestinians are Arabs, from the Nahda and Salafi movement onwards and particularly after 1964, they also stressed their local difference from other Arabs, much like Argentinians stress their difference from Chileans and Mexicans.
 Yet, in contrast to many classic derivative national liberation movements, their current enemy is not the metropole or other parts of the empire – though relations are in some cases tense – but rather another national liberation movement.
 It is here where much of the disagreement between scholars lies and where the history of other national liberation struggles in the Balkans and the Middle East will shed some light.

 There are certain features specific to diaspora national movements, particularly in the region of the Balkans, Caucuses and Eastern Mediterranean, which can help explain why the view that Zionists are settler colonialists/imperialists and Palestinians are a native national liberation movement has proved to be convincing to scholars, even though this view is counter-intuitive given the Jews’ ancient history in the region and the Arabs’ imperial conquest.
 The first feature is a confusion about the meaning of the alliance with other empires or international bodies.
 Indeed, the national liberation movements of all the smaller peoples in the region actively sought the support of other states and even empires.
 This is true of the Greeks, the Georgians, the Armenians, the Assyrians, the Maronites and the Zionists.
 These movements were also shaped by the involvement of diaspora communities, particularly from the Western Diaspora and by the adoption of European political ideas about statehood.
 The Western imperial powers and Russia also aimed to weaken Ottoman power in the region by supporting these nations.
 Here scholars have confused an alliance with an empire for imperialism itself.